uhuru-rawlings/Insta_clone/README.md

 1. Sign in to the application to start using.
 2. Upload my pictures to the application.
 3. See my profile with all my pictures.
+Follow other users and see their pictures on my timeline.